MyTooliT/ICOtronic/Documentation/Tutorials.md

 test-stu TestSTU.test__firmware_flash
 ```

 You can also run specific tests using pattern matching.
 To do that use the command line option `-k`.
-For example to run the firmware flash and the connection test of the STH test you can use the command:
+For example, to run the firmware flash and the connection test of the STH test you can use the command:

 ```sh
 test-sth -k flash -k connection